nhsconnect/FHIR-CDS/pages/explore/api_general_guidance.md

 General guidance on [handling errors arising from search requests](https://www.hl7.org/fhir/stu3/search.html#errors) is available.

-### Payload business rules ###

 ### Invalid Resource ###
 This error code may surface when creating a resource, for example when the business rules associated with a specific resource are violated.
+If a mandatory field (based on the element cardinality) is missing then this error will be thrown.

 The table below summarises the HTTP response code, along with the value to expect in the `OperationOutcome` in the response body for this exception scenario.